Working from home online was no longer just a trend it was becoming a lifestyle shift for millions of people, including myself.

 1. The Reality of Online Work

-Online work is not about shortcuts—it’s about responsibility.
+Online work is not about shortcuts, it’s about responsibility.

-You are not escaping work.
 You are restructuring how you work.

 What I personally learned is this: